Linkurious/ogma-oracle-parser/docs/example.md

  container-registry.oracle.com/database/free:latest
 ```

+Note: It takes about 3-4 minutes to have the container up and running.

-And you are done !
-You now have a container exposing the standard Oracle Database port `1521` on which you can execute SQL requests.
+So, you are done now!
+You have a container exposing the standard Oracle Database port `1521` on which you can execute SQL requests.

-## Start the server
+## Start the Server

 ```sh
 cd example/server